 Reconnect with the environment and with family and friends by camping in Georgia.
 Gone are the cares of traffic, errands, homework, school and those pesky grocery lists.
-Instead, enjoy fresh air, wildlife, lakes, rivers and get lost for a few hours on Georgia’s favorite trails.
+Instead, enjoy fresh air, wildlife, lakes and rivers, and get lost for a few hours on Georgia’s favorite trails.
 Consider these options for your next family trip.

 Keep in mind that many parks are taking precautions for guests’ safety by implementing new sanitation and social distancing procedures.
-Keep in mind that some park amenities, such as playgrounds, equipment rental or visitor centers, may be closed.
+Some park amenities, such as playgrounds, equipment rental or visitor centers, may be closed.
 Make your travel plans well in advance; remind your kids to social distance and wear masks when appropriate.

 State parks offer a range of housing options, from primitive campsites to cozy cottages—and everything in between.
 Located throughout Georgia, parks have zip lines, playgrounds, hiking trails, water activities, yurts and more to keep the whole family entertained.

 This popular park on Lake Allatoona has cottages, tent sites, a yurt and more.
 It’s an ideal spot for boating, swimming and fishing; visitors can also explore the park’s 15 miles of biking and hiking trails.

 Set in the heart of the Chattahoochee National Forest, Amicalola offers beautiful mountain views and a 729-foot waterfall.
 Rent a campsite, cabin or lodge room and enjoy miles of hiking trails, trout fishing and zip lining.

 Travel to Brunswick for this escape spot and relax on the beautiful Altamaha River.
 Swim, fish or explore one of the bird watching trails to see the local wildlife.